Content from Welcome

 Each episode of this lesson site corresponds to a week of Trainer Training, and contains Reading List, Discussion Questions and Homework/Reading for Next Week blocks.

 • Reading List: these are the resources trainees should read before joining the weekly discussion call.
+When reading episodes from the CLDT curriculum, please make sure that you are viewing the page in Instructor View so that inline Instructor Notes are displayed on the page.

 • Discussion Questions: these questions will form the basis for the agenda of the weekly discussion call, though discussions are likely to elaborate on and stray away from these starting questions.